bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

-- Added: IP addresse can now be clicked to view IP address info from [ipinfo.io](http://ipinfo.io).
+- Added: IP addresses can now be clicked to view IP address info from [ipinfo.io](http://ipinfo.io).
 This will get you the location and network of an IP address and help you determine from where for example a failed login attempt originates from.
 [See screenshot of IP address info in action](http://glui.me/?d=y89nbgmvmfnxl4r/ip%20address%20information%20popup.png/).
 - Added: new action `simple_history/admin_footer`, to output HTML and JavaScript in footer on pages that belong to Simple History
 - Added: new trigger for JavaScript: `SimpleHistory:logReloadStart`.
 Fired when the log starts to reload, like when using the pagination or using the filter function.
 - Updated: Swedish translation updated